 On May 26, 2020, Scotch Plains Township and the Scotch Plains Public Library Board submitted a grant application to the State for a new public Library of approximately 25,000 square feet.
 Grant funds have been made available through the Library Construction Bond Act passed by New Jersey voters in November 2017, which authorized $125 million in state bonds to support the rehabilitation and construction of modern and technologically efficient Library facilities.
 Libraries can be awarded up to half the cost of rehabilitation or construction through the grant program.
 The cost of our new Library is projected to be $12 million and we are seeking half the amount ($6 million) through the grant.
-It is expected that we will hear back regarding the grant in September 2020, although the ongoing COVID-19 pandemic may shift timelines.
+It is expected that we will hear back regarding the grant by the end of 2020, although the ongoing COVID-19 pandemic may shift timelines.

 The existing Scotch Plains Library is a 14,000 square foot building built in the mid 1960's that is no longer capable of meeting our community’s needs.
 As use of the Library has increased over the years, the Library Board of Trustees has done its best to meet these demands by providing additional services as the Library has become a community resource center operating well beyond its capacity.
 It is not economically feasible to renovate or expand the existing building.
 The new 25,000 square foot Library is designed to incorporate traditional Library services with modern technology and resources.
 The new Library will provide programs, resources, information and Library services that will ensure the well-being and success of our community now and well into the 21st Century.